Maine Conservation Corps

 JOB DUTIES

-- Leadership: ATLs are role models.
-They provide support, guidance, and training to members of the team.
-They promote a positive team environment by listening and respecting all perspectives, maintaining a positive attitude in challenging conditions, and taking part in all joint living tasks, such as cooking, cleaning, and maintaining a healthy basecamp.
+- Be a role model for the team.
+ATLs promote a positive team environment by listening and respecting all perspectives, maintaining a positive attitude in challenging conditions, and taking part in all joint living tasks, such as cooking, cleaning, and maintaining a healthy basecamp.
 Joint living tasks are not countable towards AmeriCorps service hours.
-ATLs will take on a leadership role in the absence of the Team Leader or when the team breaks up into small groups to complete multiple tasks.

 This position requires serving in adverse weather conditions, including cold, rain, heat and humidity, exposure to biting and stinging insects, hiking with all tools and gear over difficult terrain, and sleeping in tents.
 This position should be viewed not as a traditional job, but as an experience where long hours and extended time away from home, often in remote locations, are to be expected.